Taiwing/rainfall/level6/README.md

 ## Heap overflow, 2 mallocs in a row (level6)

 This level's [binary](source.c) requires an argument, otherwise it segfaults.
-Then, upon this argument treatment it prints "Nope" or it segfaults again if the argument is too long.
+Then, upon this argument's processing it prints "Nope" or it segfaults again if the argument is too long.

 This binary makes two malloc calls in a row.
 It first allocates 64 bytes and then 4 bytes.
 The first allocated pointer is used as the destination buffer on